Cutting directed ribbon graphs and recursion for volumes of the combinatorial moduli spaces: Curves on ribbon graphs and surgeries:

+An important consequence of Proposition \ref{prop_coord_x} is the following proposition that characterizes the set of admissible integral multi-curves:

+\begin{prop} The set of admissible integral multi-curves $\MF_\Z(R)$ is identified with the set of non-zero integral points $K_R(\Z)\backslash\{0\}$ under the period coordinates $x$. \end{prop}

+\begin{proof} This is mainly straightforward by using the construction.
+For an element in $K_R(\Z)\backslash\{0\}$, we can see that the horizontal foliation is necessarily periodic with cylinders of integral height.
+Conversely, if we take such foliation, we can see that the periods are integers. \end{proof}

-\paragraph{Irreducible ribbon graphs :} Irreducible ribbon graph are generalised pair of pants in some sense, they are interesting class of ribbon graph but I wont use them so much here. \begin{Def} A ribbon graph is irreducible iff $\MS_\Z(R)=0$ \end{Def}
+\paragraph{Irreducible ribbon graphs and Fenchel-Nielsen decompositions:} Irreducible ribbon graphs generalize pairs of pants outside the generic case (vertices of order one or three).
+They form an interesting class of ribbon graphs, but we won't use them so much here.